dsoprea/go-appengine-logging/README.md

 #### Footnote

 It is a good convention to exclude the nouns of any library you are writing whose logging you do not want to generally be aware of unless you are debugging.
-You might call `AddExcludeFilter()` from the `init()` function at the bottom of those files unless there is some configuration variable, such as "<LibraryName>DoShowLogging", that has been defined and set to TRUE.
+You might call `AddExcludeFilter()` from the `init()` function at the bottom of those files unless there is some configuration variable, such as "(LibraryNameHere)DoShowLogging", that has been defined and set to TRUE.

 ### Configuration